'Doorways to Improvisation' Workshops

 The workshops exist to disseminate the project's findings, to help spread what CBS do outside of the group of players that are directly involved.
 As the group evolved and to an extent came of age, it was clear that there were key themes or aspects that could be shared, taken from CBS' experiences and given as useful insight or advice to other players.
 These players have ranged widely in experience range, age, instrumentation.

 Musicians learn by doing, so where possible you don't just want to talk about a technique you want to get them to do it.
 As such the workshops were split between explanation and lightly directed playing.

-Topics covered included: The need to beyond technical skills to reach successful group improvisation, the removal of ego, active listening and working from agreements.
+Topics covered included: The necessity to go beyond technical skills in order to reach successful group improvisation, the removal of ego, active-listening, communication and working from agreements.

 Ribble Valley Jazz Festival (04/05/19.)
 Circa 25 players joined the workshop.
 Some of these players then returned to join CBS onstage in the evening performance.

 Preston Jazz & Improvisation Festival (02/06/19) the above workshop was repeated.